cugos/cugos.github.com/meetings/_posts/2020-05-20-cugos_monthly.md

 **[Jonny](https://github.com/clubkemp)** Will show off [sheet2map](https://github.com/clubkemp/sheets2map) A tool for connecting google sheets to leaflet using tabletop.
 Unintentional rip-off of [mapsam](https://github.com/mapsam/gus) :)

+**[Stephen](https://github.com/maneaba)** will present the latest updates to his Puget Sound parcel map that combines attribues from four local counties in static vector tiles vizualised in Mapbox GL JS.
+If there's time a historic streetcar/interurban railway map project will also be presented.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2020-05-20-cugos_monthly.md)

 ## Zoom Connection